 1. A single strand of hair has a lifespan of about three to five years

 So if our hair is going to last that long, we better make sure we keep it healthy all the days of its life.
-A sick, damaged hair is not much fun to be around.

 2. Hair is made up of a tough fibrous protein called keratin

 Our diet affects the health of our hair just as much as it does the rest of our body.
 Protein is the building block of each strand of hair that we have; And if we’re not getting enough protein from our daily food intake, our hair becomes weak and grows more slowly.
 This could lead to further hair problems including hair loss.
 To keep your strands healthy and fuel hair growth, have a well-balanced diet that is rich in protein as well as other vitamins and minerals.
 An at-home keratin treatment can also help in making your strands well-moisturized and healthy.

 Editor’s Tip: Give your hair the extra protein that it needs by pampering it with keratin treatments every once in a while.
 If having it done at the salon is too much hassle or expensive, you can try an at-home treatment like the TRESemmé Keratin Smooth Treatment Mask.
 It nourishes hair and infuses keratin from root to tip.

 Higher temperature stimulates hair growth, so you definitely were not imagining things when you felt like your hair always seemed to grow faster in the summer.
 If you want a few inches added to your locks quickly, hang out in warm places.

 Editor’s tip: Not getting enough sun to grow your hair a few inches?
 Not a problem.
 Sun’s not the only solution!
 Wash your hair with Sunsilk Strong & Long Shampoo, which deeply nourishes your hair to be strong as it grows!

 4. Hair is a great indicator of your overall health